 I also knew that if I was charging fees then I needed to be able to justify those fees.
 I needed the best qualifications available.
 I returned to intensive study and achieved Chartered and Certified Financial Planner Status by 2007.
 I had now achieved a level 6 qualification (degree level), whilst the majority of advisers at that time were still only level 3 (A level), with a requirement to be only level 4 qualified by 2013.

 As funds under management continued to grow steadily, the amount of time required to manage my clients’ life savings also grew.
 I needed further qualifications to understand investment more and demonstrate to the regulator that I was capable of managing larger amounts of money.
 I qualified as an Investment Manager in 2011.

 Stage Six (Homo Discretionary) 2012-Today

-Assets under Management £34 million
+Assets under Management commenced at £34 million

 Being truly independent and personally very hands-on on a daily basis growing my clients capital, did not go un-noticed.
 We attracted more clients with capital to invest.
 We have avoided many of the huge market drops that occurred since 2007, but captured most of the subsequent gains.
 Over the years the job had evolved from recommending investment managers to becoming a discretionary investment manager myself.
 I now manage on behalf of my clients around £75 million.
 The journey has taken 30 years so far and at every stage as I increase my knowledge, my clients’ returns grow.
 I will continue to learn and gain experience forever, such is the size of the subject.
 You can’t stop evolution and I look forward to all the future developments.
 I’m getting too old for revolution now though.